 c.
 Professor.
 The professor demonstrates an ability to work on tasks productively and presents evidence of service, leadership, and initiative in program or project development, including activities at both the department and Institute levels.
-The professor mentors junior faculty in matters of professional development.
+The professor mentors junior faculty in matters of professional development, which may include advice on how to manage service responsibilities, conform to military protocols, and advance departmental initiatives, and/or assistance in managing projects or academic and co-curricular activities.
+Department Heads may formally assign a specific professor to serve as a professional mentor to a specific junior faculty member; but formal mentorship assignments are not required, and the absence of a formal mentorship arrangement does not relieve professors of their responsibility to mentor junior faculty in the professional citizenship domain.